prestosilver/prestosilver.github.io/src/pages/Content/hangover.md

 ## About

-Hangover is a game engine based on Gin.
+Hangover is a game engine based on gin.
 The primary goals of hangover were:

-- Hangover will use opengl for graphics.
+- Hangover will use OpenGL for graphics.
-- Hangover will have consistant naming.
+- Hangover will have consistent naming.
-- Hangover will have a ui system.
+- Hangover will have an UI system.

 ## Install